 Integration with CI¶

 Organizations see the obvious benefits of using containers as a way to facilitate development, deployment and environmental orchestration.
 Containers effectively manage environmental differences, provide predictability that enable Continuous Delivery (CD) of new functionality.
-Rafay quickly integrates with your existing CI tools such as
+Users can quickly integrate with their existing CI tools such as

-With Rafay, developers can quickly automate manual, repetitive, time consuming tasks.
+Developers can quickly automate manual, repetitive, time-consuming tasks.
 For example: